Huntress (Helena Bertinelli): The New 52

 In September 2011, The New 52 rebooted DC's continuity.
 In the relaunch issue of Worlds' Finest, the Huntress is Helena Wayne from Earth 2.
-The Helena Bertinelli Huntress did exist but has been long dead, with all her exploits having been committed by Helena Wayne acting in her name.
+The Helena Bertinelli existed, but was believed dead, with Helena Wayne taking on the supposedly-deceased Bertinelli's identity.

 The series Grayson, written by Tim Seeley and Tom King and released in 2014 revealed a new Prime Earth Helena Bertinelli in The New 52 continuity, appearing in the series as a spy and partner of Dick Grayson.
 Prime Earth's Helena Bertinelli is revealed to be an agent of the organization Spyral, who is presumed dead by the outside world.
 This incarnation of the character is a dark skinned Italian-American woman to keep readers from confusing her with Helena Wayne of Earth 2 according to Grayson series writer Tim Seeley.
 Her origin is expanded on in Grayson Annual #1 (February 2015).
 Helena is described as "the most wanted woman in the world", the granddaughter of Frank Bertinelli and the heir to "the entire Sicilian mob", who "disappeared" five years ago; her disappearance is legendary among criminals.

 In the Agent of Spyral storyline she is the Matron of St. Hadrian's Boarding School for girls and a teacher herself.
 She rescues Leslie Thompsons from a raid by the Der Faust Die Kane (translating to "The Fist of Cain"), a depopulation terrorist cult made up of serial killers and hitmen.
 During an interrogation, both the director of Spyral Minos and Helena learn of Batman's secret identity.
 Later, she is the individual that picks Dick Grayson as a candidate to join Spyral.
 Minos then enlists Dick Grayson as Agent 37 and Helena's partner.
 Both are tasked with the duty of retrieving the Paragon Organs, which formerly belonged to Paragon.
 Each organ grants a different power of the Justice League, but these organs are also highly sought by other intelligence organizations such as A.R.G.U.S and Checkmate.
-Both she and her partner run into Midnighter, who attempts to foil Spyral's current agenda.
+Both she and her partner encounter Midnighter, who attempts to foil Spyral's current agenda.